Oxford Bus Company, Thames Travel and Carousel

 About Oxford Bus Company, Thames Travel and Carousel

 Partnership is at the heart of company's philosophy.
 An informal partnership with Oxford City Council and Oxfordshire County Council started in 1973, which has served as a model to other operators and local authorities; it has also been one of the most successful in the UK.
-Bus patronage has grown hugely in that time, and buses now have a modal share of 50% for journeys into the central area: in the last two years, use of the company's services has grown by 14%.
+Bus patronage has grown hugely in that time, and buses now have a modal share of 50% for journeys into the central area.

 Buses play a vital role in maintaining the economic success of Oxford within a sensitive historic setting.
 Oxford Bus Company's contribution to this has been to provide high quality, frequent services operated by attractive buses at value for money prices.
 To enhance the experience of passengers, more than 85% of vehicles are fitted with air conditioning or air chill equipment.
 All vehicles are fitted with GPS positioning equipment which allows us to control our services, and gives customers real-time information at bus stops.
 A survey conducted by Passenger Focus in 2012 revealed 92% of passengers were 'satisfied' or 'very satisfied' with the Oxford Bus Company, one of the highest passenger satisfaction rates in the UK.

 The company has innovated in smartcard technology to make journeys faster, simpler and payment easier.
-Now around 40% of passengers pay for their travel on-bus.
-This has proved hugely popular and more than 95,000 smartcards are now in circulation.
+Now around 54% of passengers on local 'city' services pay for their travel in advance.

 About Thames Travel

 In 2011, Go-Ahead acquired Thames Travel based in Wallingford, Oxfordshire which was placed under the management of Oxford Bus Company.
-Thames Travel currently operates around 56 buses in the South Oxfordshire and West Berkshire area.
+Thames Travel currently operates around 46 buses in the South Oxfordshire and West Berkshire area.
 Thames Travel is a strong business with a proud tradition of providing high quality services to the local community and operates a mix of commercial bus services and local bus contracts.
-It was very successful in the latest tender round let by Oxfordshire County Council and the fleet has grown by nearly 25% in 2012.
+It was very successful in the latest tender round let by Oxfordshire County Council and the fleet had grown by nearly 25% by 2012.

 In 2012, Go-Ahead acquired the small bus business Carousel based in High Wycombe which was placed under the management of Oxford Bus Company.
-Carousel currently operates around 50 buses in the Wycombe area and runs services to Heathrow Airport, Uxbridge, Chesham and Watford.
-The company mainly operates a mix of commercial bus services and schools bus contracts.
+Carousel currently operates around 40 buses in the Wycombe area and runs services to Heathrow Airport, Uxbridge, Chesham, Watford and Hemel Hempstead.
+The company mainly operates a mix of commercial bus services and school bus contracts.